keshav137/ocr_analytics/README.md

 ## Part 1

 I setup a PostgresSQL instance using Docker on a linux virtual machine.
 In this instance, I created a database named `veryfidev`, and in this db, I created a table named `documents` (contains a `document_id` and an `ml_response` along with a `timestamp` column).
-I also added an index for this table where data is ordered by descending values of timestamp column, so that it can be easily processed in batches in the right order.
+I also added an index for this table where data is ordered by descending values of timestamp column, so that this data can be easily processed in batches in the right order.

-Then I wrote a python script called `generate_data.py` ([link](https://github.com/keshav137/ocr_analytics/blob/main/backend/scripts/generate_data.py)) which adds 1 row per second for the past week to the `documents` table, starting today(May 29).
+Then I wrote a python script called `generate_data.py` ([link](https://github.com/keshav137/ocr_analytics/blob/main/backend/scripts/generate_data.py)) which adds 1 row per second for the past 1 week to the `documents` table, starting today(May 29).
 Each record contains 9 `line_items` which are generated randomly.
 These `line_items` are aggregated and stored in the `total` field inside the `ml_response` column.
 The aggregation function for `values` in `line_items` is `sum` and the for `scores` and `ocr_scores` is `mean`.

-This script added 604,800 rows as sample data for the past 1 week (24 X 60 X 60 X 7) in the `documents` table.
+This script added 604,800 rows as sample data for the past 1 week (24 x 60 x 60 x 7) in the `documents` table.

 ## Part 2